IraTyshko/FireDepCallPredictions/README.md

 ### Solution

-Please find the solution to the problem in the jupyter notebook solution.ipynb, that is complemented by some other notebooks.
+Please find the solution to the problem in the jupyter notebook **solution.ipynb**, that is complemented by some other notebooks.
 The approach as well as the steps of solving the problem are described in this file.